cristhosebyrasp/Intro_to_Django/spet1.md

 # Web development

 The term “front-end” refers to the user interface, while “back-end” means the server, application and database that work behind the scenes to deliver information to the user.
 To becoming a "full-stack" developer can be challenging and requires constant learning.
-You will need to know Python and backend frameworks like Django and also front-end framework like HTML.
+You will need to know a backend framework, such as Django and a front-end framework, such as HTML.

 # Front-End Development